Edoardo Ballerini: Film and television

 Ballerini's first professional role on screen was as an autistic teenager on Law & Order (1995).
 Following that he had small roles in I Shot Andy Warhol (1996) and The Pallbearer (1996), opposite David Schwimmer.
 In 1997 he starred in the John Leguizamo comedy The Pest (1997) before appearing in Whit Stillman's The Last Days of Disco (1998) and Amos Kollek's Sue (1998), then again in starring roles in Martin Davidson's Looking for an Echo (2000) and the action blockbuster Romeo Must Die (2000).

 That same year Ballerini was cast as the "star chef" in Bob Giraldi's Dinner Rush (2001) opposite Danny Aiello.
 The film grossed only $638,227 but received largely positive reviews.

 Following the success of Dinner Rush Ballerini wrote, directed, produced and starred in "Good Night Valentino," a short film about 1920s film icon Rudolph Valentino.
 The film premiered at the 2003 Sundance Film Festival and was entered into the permanent archive at the Academy of Motion Picture Arts and Sciences in Los Angeles.
 The film was also presented at the National Museum of Cinema in Turin, Italy in 2009 as part of a Valentino retrospective.
 Emily Leider, in her biography of Valentino titled Dark Lover (2003), wrote that Ballerini "infuses his [Valentino] with exactly the right mix of pride, elegance, grace and anguish... on screen, Ballerini's resemblance to Valentino is uncanny."

 Ballerini was also cast as another famous 1920s Italian, the anarchist and labor leader Carlo Tresca, in No God, No Master (2011).

 In 2006 Ballerini was cast as junkie Corky Caporale, friend of Christopher Moltisanti in The Sopranos.
 He appeared in four episodes.
-This led to an eight episode appearance as Igantius D'Alessio in Boardwalk Empire in 2010.
+This led to an eight-episode appearance as Ignacious D'Alessio in Boardwalk Empire in 2010.
 Ballerini was later offered a contract role in Quarry (2016) opposite Logan Marshall-Green and Peter Mullan.
 "Quarry" was cancelled after its first season.

 Other film credits include Life is Hot in Cracktown (2009), opposite Illeana Douglas, Michael Almereyda's Experimenter (2015), opposite Peter Sarsgaard and Winona Ryder and First We Take Brooklyn (2018) opposite Harvey Keitel.

-TV credits include roles on 24, the BBC's Ripper Street (2013), Elementary (2015-2016) and Neon Joe (2017).
+TV credits include roles on 24 (2002), Terminator: The Sarah Connor Chronicles (2008), the BBC's Ripper Street (2013), Elementary (2015-2016) and Neon Joe (2017).